Why Does Black Coffee Taste Bitter

 You’re Grinding the Coffee Too Finely

-While the best espresso is made from finely ground coffee beans, you shouldn’t apply the same principle to making black coffee, especially if you don’t like bitter coffee.
+Although the best espresso is made from finely ground coffee beans, you shouldn’t use the same approach for black coffee, especially if you prefer less bitterness.

 Finely ground coffee beans will release their flavors in the water much faster, increasing the chances of over-extraction.

-Black coffee is usually made with the pour-over method, and medium ground beans are ideal for getting all the flavors from the beans without extracting too much bitterness.
+People usually make black coffee using the pour-over method, and medium ground beans are ideal for extracting all the flavors without too much bitterness.

 However, black coffee will still retain some bitterness even if you’re using coarsely ground beans.